Nkanziii/Second-opinion/Second-opinion.md

 Then I ran this in my terminal to actually install the package:
 `pip install openai`
 The ollama server for experimental reasons will be running on my own mac on `http://localhost:11434`

+I carried on going through the code file and used Claude.ai to help me understand the different sections of the file and why I kept running into bugs.

+The first bug I rand into was:
+The code crashed saying it didn't know what "openai" meant, even though i'd just used it.
+Turned out the import for it was only written inside a different, unrelated branch of the code, so if that branch never ran, Python never learned the word.
+Fixed it by moving the import to the very top of the file instead, so it's known everywhere, not just in one spot.

+Second bug:
+The part of the code that decides "which AI brain to use" (out of anthropic, openai, mock) Ollama was not added as an option.
+Changed its fallback option to Ollama instead of mock, since I actually have something real running locally now.

+Third bug:
+Still crashed, this time with "Unknown provider: Ollama"